In order to visit Liechtenstein, I had to commit to walking.

 So, hopefully this blog post has convinced you that Liechtenstein is worth a visit, and that it’s definitely worth taking a walk around when you get there.

 How to get from Vaduz to Malbun: If you decide to do the same hike as us, you’ll need to get to Malbun first.
 From Vaduz, take the Liemobil bus #21, and get off at the last stop in Malbun.

 The route I took: You can see a short guide to the hike we took on the Liechtenstein tourism board’s website, along with a vague map.
 If you head into the tourism centre in Malbun, you’ll be able to chat with the staff about the route and grab a more detailed map.
 Obviously it didn’t help us, as we still managed to get lost, but it was still better to have than not.
 When you don’t have cell service, you can’t rely on Google Maps to show you the way.

 What to take with you: Make sure you stock up on supplies before you arrive in Malbun, as there aren’t any supermarkets in town.
 And, of course, you’ll want to ensure you have good hiking shoes (I love my Oboz Sawtooth shoes), pack sunscreen, and bring enough water to last the entire day (two litres per person is a good amount).

 Alternative hikes in Liechtenstein: There are so many hikes in this country!
-You can see a list of them here.
+You can see a list of them on the local tourism board site.
 Some of the other popular options include the Princess Gina Trail, the Three Sisters Track, and the Liechtenstein Trail, which takes you through every municipality in the country.

 Ensure you have travel insurance: You know, just in case your partner falls off the side of a mountain and dies.

-I use World Nomads as my travel insurance provider and have nothing but good things to say about them.
+I use SafetyWing as my travel insurance provider and have nothing but good things to say about them.